-With a practice centred in poetics, Jazz produces work across a range of mediums including visual art, film, performance, audio and print.
+With a practice centred in poetics, Jazz Money produces work across a range of mediums including visual art, film, performance, audio and print.
 She has been described by Vogue Australia as a “multidisciplinary force.”

 Their writing has been widely published nationally and internationally, and performed on stages around the world, including: TEDx Sydney; the Edinburgh International Book Festival; the Sydney Opera House; Literature Live!
-Mumbai; Performance Space New York; Auckland Writers Festival; PEN International; and a wide range of arts and literary festivals in every Australian state and territory.
+Mumbai; Performance Space New York; Hay Festival, Wales; Auckland Writers Festival; PEN International; and a wide range of arts and literary festivals in every Australian state and territory.

 Trained as a filmmaker, Jazz’s first feature film WINHANGANHA, was commissioned by the National Film and Sound Archive and premiered in November 2023 in Sydney at the Art Gallery of New South Wales.
 WINHANGANHA is a groundbreaking film made entirely of archival footage that reexamines Australia's audio-visual history from a First Nations perspective.
 It will be touring nationally and internationally throughout 2024.